om-mani-padme-hum/ezobjects-mysql/README.md

 ## Basic Example

-It might be best to start off with a basic example where I do the following:
+It might be best to start off with a basic example where we do the following:

 1) Configure an EZ Object called `DatabaseRecord`
 2) Configure another EZ Object called `UserAccount` that extends from `DatabaseRecord`